Is Bankruptcy Right For You?

-If the thought of personal bankruptcy scares you, read on to understand how this debt refinancing option can reduce or eliminate your personal debt and how a Trustee can help you start over.
+If the thought of personal bankruptcy in Canada scares you, read on to understand how this debt refinancing option can reduce or eliminate your personal debt and how a Licensed Insolvency Trustee can help you start over.

 Bankruptcy in Canada is a legal proceeding administered under and governed by, the Bankruptcy and Insolvency Act (“BIA”).
 In Canada, only a Licensed Insolvency Trustee can perform or administer a bankruptcy proceeding.
 Assisting people through the bankruptcy process so they can obtain relief from creditors, and helping people obtain a fresh start is certainly the most rewarding part of what we do as Trustees.